 Distance: 300 km, driving time: 4 hours.

-Optional visit: the Szeklers village of Rimetea
+Optional visit: village of Rimetea

 Turda Salt Mine

-We will spend the morning to explore more of Cluj, wandering in the historical quarter, adorned with beautiful 19th-century architecture, cosy coffee shops and stylish restaurants.
+We will spend the morning exploring more of Cluj, wandering in the historical quarter, adorned with beautiful 19th-century architecture, cosy coffee shops and stylish restaurants.
 Then, our tour of Romania will enter in its Maramures part.
 After 3 hours of driving, we will reach Maramures, one of the most beautiful regions of Romania.
 Located in the far north of Romania, in a predominantly mountainous area, Maramures has so many things to offer to its visitors: lovely landscape, authentic villages, hearty food.
 Overnight in Maramures

 Distance: 200 km, driving time: 3 hours.

 The Merry Cemetery is unique in the world.
-The crosses in the graveyard are painted in vivid colours, and the epitaph carved on the cross shows us in an anecdotical manner some insights of the life of the personed buried there.
+The crosses in the graveyard are painted in vivid colours, and the epitaph carved on the cross shows us in an anecdotical manner some insights into the life of the person buried there.
 Then, we will go to Sighet, where we will visit one of the prisons where the Communist regime chained the Romanian elite, after WW2.
-The day will end with a visit to a UNESCO wooden church, where we will learn more about the spirituality and craftsmanship of Maramures people.
+The day will end with a visit to a UNESCO wooden church, where we will learn more about the spirituality and craftsmanship of the Maramures people.
 Overnight in Maramures.

 Distance: 100 km, driving time: 2 hours